Tom Dreesen: Career

-Dreesen continues to perform and is also involved in philanthropic endeavors.
-He is host of an annual golf tournament called the Tom Dreesen Celebrity Classic.
-In 2008, Dreesen, Reid, and former Chicago Sun-Times sportswriter Ron Rapoport collaborated on the book Tim and Tom: An American Comedy in Black and White.
+Dreesen continued to perform and was involved in philanthropic endeavors.
+He served as an ambassador for the Gary Sinise Foundation for fourteen years.
+Sinise remembered him as a dear friend and "a U.S. Navy veteran with a tremendously charitable heart."
+He also hosted an annual golf tournament, the Tom Dreesen Celebrity Classic.

-On June 9, 2020, Post Hill Press published Dreesen's memoir, "Still Standing...My Journey from Streets and Saloons to the Stage, and Sinatra."
+In 2008, Dreesen, Reid and former Chicago Sun-Times sportswriter Ron Rapoport collaborated on the book Tim and Tom: An American Comedy in Black and White.

-Dreesen has appeared in acting roles in the television series Columbo, WKRP in Cincinnati and Murder, She Wrote, and in such films as Spaceballs, The Rat Pack and Trouble with the Curve.
+On June 9, 2020, Post Hill Press published Dreesen's memoir, Still Standing ...
+My Journey from Streets and Saloons to the Stage, and Sinatra.